-God bless you and your families, Tom Lussier, Executive Director
+Peace and blessing to you and your families, Tom Lussier, Executive Director

 PURPOSE AND LIMITATION OF STUDENT AND FAMILY HANDBOOK

 The purpose of this handbook is to familiarize students and their families with Gonzaga Middle School, its philosophy and policies, its rules, its curricular programs and its activities.
 It is hoped that through mutual cooperation and through identification of goals between home and school, we will help our students to grow spiritually and develop their talents and abilities.